zbtolon/customer-portal/cpmonenv.md

 ## Monitoring your environment
 {: #cpmonenv}

 At a minimum, use basic ping monitoring but you can customize your monitoring options in a way that best suits your business needs.
-See [Setting Up a Bare Metal Server](/docs/customer-portal/cpsetupbaremetal.html) for monitoring options.

 ### Staying informed of network maintenance and unplanned events
 {: #cp_stayinfomaintevent}